msampaio/rpScripts/docs/source/programs/tclass.rst

     options:
-    -h, --help            show this help message and exit -np, --no_plot        No texture class chart
+    -h, --help            show this help message and exit -np, --no_plot        No textural class chart
     -ng, --no_graph       No graph chart
     -fl, --show_form_labels
                             Draw vertical lines to display given form labels.
 It